eR-Biostat/Courses/Introductory Courses/Introduction to R/The R book/README.md

 # The >eR-Biostat initative
 ## Introduction to R: The R book

-Rafael Irizarry’s book was developed as a textbook for a first course in Data Science.
+Rafael Irizarry’s R book was developed as a textbook for a first course in Data Science.
 No previous knowledge of R or statistics is necessary.
 It contains illustration and R code from a basic level of R usage to more advanced examples.

 The book cover the following topics: